 Inaccuracy of Information

-Another common mistake in the custom clearance process is the missing or incorrect documentation.
-The Airway bill is the most important document in the entire custom clearance process, so be careful and don’t lose it.
+Another common mistake in the customs clearance process is missing or incorrect documentation.
+The Airway bill is the most important document in the entire customs clearance process, so be careful and don’t lose it.
 If this document goes missing, then your freight’s release process is likely to be delayed or extra charges may affect your shipment.
 In addition, many shipments are being delayed or rejected, as the exporter does not submit all the necessary forms.

 Duties and Taxes

 Your business may present the right information about your products, and it may submit all the required documentation, but your sea freight or air freight, cannot be released to your importer or buyer during the customs clearance process.
 Depending on the destination, you may need extra paperwork, while in some countries, certain commodities are not allowed or special permits are needed.
 What is more, upon the arrival to the final destination, you may discover, that there are duties that exceed the amount that you initially paid.